lpezet/etl-js/README.md

       cwd: /downloads/
 ```

-This template will basically download a file from `https://a.b.c/file1.zip` to `/downloads/file1.zip`, and then run `unzip file1.zip` in the directory `/downloads/`.
+The template above will basically download a file from `https://a.b.c/file1.zip` to `/downloads/file1.zip`, and then run `unzip file1.zip` in the directory `/downloads/`.
 All this defines the **my_extract** activity.
-You can of course define more activities.
+A template can have any arbitrary number of activities.

 Here's another example to load files into an HPCC Thor Cluster.